 Education Week, March 6, 2018

 High-quality math instruction aligned across pre-K and kindergarten can provide a significant boost to children from low-income families, and close the achievement gap with their higher-income peers, according to a new study published by education and social policy research organization MDRC.
 The Heising-Simons Foundation’s Education program supported both the implementation and evaluation of the two aligned interventions that are the subject of this article.

 Effort Underway for Accurate 2020 Census Count in San Jose

 KTVU, March 8, 2018

 The City of San Jose is launching a new text-messaging program to ensure that people living in unconventional housing, such as converted garages, are counted in the upcoming 2020 national census.
 Without such outreach, the potential of undercounting minorities, low-income individuals, and other populations could leave millions of federal dollars on the table.
-The Foundation’s Local and Emerging Opportunities program supported the pilot project in San Jose that led to this new initiative.
+The Foundation’s Community and Opportunity program supported the pilot project in San Jose that led to this new initiative.